criblio/cribl-demo/README.md

     * Minikube: https://minikube.sigs.k8s.io/docs/start/
     * Skaffold: https://skaffold.dev/docs/install/

-To run the demo (again, on a Mac):
+To run the demo LOCALLY on minikube (again, on a Mac):

-    ./start.sh
+    ./start.sh local
-    skaffold dev --port-forward=true
+    skaffold dev --port-forward=true -p dev

+If you already have minikube running, you can omit the "local" argument to `start.sh`.
+The `-p dev` argument to skaffold invokes the "dev" profile, which uses kube-proxy redirection for service deployment.
+If that's omitted, the services for cribl, splunk and grafana will all attempt to create load balancers.

 Now, you can access Cribl at http://localhost:9000 with username `admin` password `cribldemo`.

 # Running on EKS
-Running in "Production" mode on an EKS cluster requires a few additional steps.
+While the skaffold default deployment is now "production mode" (meaning externally facing services are exposed via load balancer), running on an EKS cluster requires a few additional steps.
+This is *primarily* because of the use of Elastic Container Registry (ECR) for holding the built images (when done locally, skaffold uses the local docker cache instead).

 ## Setup ECR
 Running in EKS requires that you push the docker images up into ECR.
 ECR's repository structure requires that you pre-create the repos for each image.
 The script "setup-ecr" can take care of that.
 You need to have an active AWS credential in the environment (or use aws2-wrap), as well as either AWS_DEFAULT_REGION or AWS_REGION set to your preferred region (otherwise, it will default to us-west-2).
 The command line is as follows: